Best Electric Standing Desks (2026)

 Important Caveats

-- Prices are approximate US street prices as of May 2026.
-Desktop material, size, and frame color significantly affect final price.
+- Prices are US street prices verified 2026-07-27.
+Desktop material, size, and frame color significantly affect final price — the Uplift V3 link is the 72x30 walnut build at $888, while a 48x30 laminate starts near $599.
 Sales events can discount by 15-30%.

 - Height ranges assume standard ~1 inch desktop thickness.
 Thicker solid wood or butcher block tops (1.5-2 inches) reduce effective maximum height.